New Process rules

 How is BluePRint changing the review process?

-This new process will be supported by published standards that will provide clarity and predictability to the review.
-From the start of the process, it will be clear to the applicant what is required, what type of professionals will be needed to produce application materials, and how long it should take to put the application together.
+With the BluePRint process, it is clear to the applicant from the start what is required, what type of professionals are needed to produce application materials, and how long it should take to put the application together.

 Will BluePRint change review standards?